tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'The MeasurementMethod in FFDQ is a DQ Solutions level concept describing the relationship between a specification (technical description of a test) and a dimension in the context of resource type (SingleRecord or MultiRecord) and associated information elements.'
+'The MeasurementMethod in bdqffdq is a data quality Solutions level concept describing the relationship between a Specification (technical description of a test) and a Measurement (a dimension in the context of resource type (SingleRecord or MultiRecord) and associated information elements).

+MM(me) = {s | s ⊂ S ⋀ me ∈ ME}'

 ********************